 If used in conjunction with an air conditioning system, fans are very effective at lowering the indoor temperature by circulating the cool air throughout the room.
 In the summer, ceiling fan blades should rotate counterclockwise to push cool air down to the floor.
 In the winter, the blades should turn clockwise to pull cool air up.

-On average, there are three major heat-generating appliances in the home: The oven, dishwasher, and the dryer.
+On average, there are three major heat-generating appliances in the home: the oven, dishwasher, and dryer.
 It’s best to use these devices in the evening instead of the hottest part of the day.
 If possible, skip using the oven during the summer and grill outside more often.
 Any use of the oven will heat up the home.

 Adobe Stock / New Africa